 May 9, 2016

-I’ve been conducting an outdoor portraiture workshop as part of a class I teach at the Genesee enter for the Arts & Education.
+I’ve been conducting an outdoor portraiture workshop as part of a class I teach at the Flower City Arts Center.
 This class is less about posing and more about lighting.

 This first outdoor session was at Ellison Park and started around 11am.
 While there was some sporadic cloud cover, most of the time there was just bright harsh sun light and the worst possible time of day to take outdoor photos.
 The object of this workshop was to teach the proper use of a hot-shoe flash to mitigate the harsh lighting conditions that a noon-day sun presents.
 Other than some slight cropping, there was absolutely no post-processing of any of the images.